 A permanent power of attorney is an alternative to guardianship, but only if it is granted before you become mentally incapacitated.
 To grant a power of attorney, you must have the mental capacity to understand what you are doing.
 Once you've lost that capacity, it's too late for you to grant a power of attorney.
 At that time, the court will have to appoint a guardian or conservator for you, if necessary.

-For example, a power of attorney may be durable or non-durable.
-A permanent power of attorney will continue in effect after you become incapacitated.
+A power of attorney may be durable or non-durable.
+A permanent power of attorney will remain in effect even after you become incapacitated.
 A non-durable power of attorney will end if you become incapacitated.
 However, in Pennsylvania, all powers of attorney signed on or after December 16, 1992 are enduring, unless the document specifically states otherwise.